18F/handbook/pages/office-of-operations/talent.md

 ### FY2021 Key Objectives

-1. Atttract and hire well-qualified candidates who reflect the diversity of the general public
+1. Attract and hire well-qualified candidates who reflect the diversity of the general public
 2. Strategically partner with leadership to understand and advise on the people needs of the organization